Service Learning

 - Researching adaptive clothing and the role inclusive clothing can play in a person's daily life.
 This project gave the officers the opportunity to understand students with disabilities.

 - Working on the wetland interpretation project, in collaboration with Hudson Gardens, across the street from ACC’s Littleton Campus.
-This project focused on developing concepts for signage at the Gardens that outlines the historical significance of the area.
-Historical information was gleaned through academic research and interviews with the South Platte River Park Supervisor, Director of Public Works at the City of Littleton, and members from the Hudson Foundation.
+This project focused on developing concepts for signage at the Gardens that outline the historical significance of the area.
+Historical information was gleaned through academic research and interviews with the South Platte River Park Supervisor, the Director of Public Works at the City of Littleton, and members of the Hudson Foundation.

 - Holding a donation drive to help Front Range Community College flood victims.